 Location: 4 Long Shoals Road, Arden

-11. Pick Up the Perfect Addition to Celebrations at Short Street Cakes
+11. Short Street Cakes

 While we cannot definitively tell you who has the best cupcakes in Asheville, you are likely to find at least some of them at Short Street Cakes.
 Olga Jiménez purchased this tasty cake company from the original owner, Jodi Rhoden, author of Cake Ladies.